 Short form consent is an alternative to using a translated consent form, for use when few limited English proficiency speakers are expected or when few subjects who speak a particular language are expected (if at all)..
-The short form consent form is a document, translated into the subject's native language, that contains a description of the required elements of informed consent and notes that these elements, as they pertain to the study, will be presented orally to the subject or legally authorized representative.
+The short form consent form is a document, translated into the subject's preferred language, that contains a description of the required elements of informed consent and notes that these elements, as they pertain to the study, will be presented orally to the subject or legally authorized representative.
 The short form document templates are available on the Short Form Consent Templates page.

 Short Form Consent Document:

-A brief document, written in the subject's native language.
+A brief document, written in the subject's preferred language.
 The short form consent document must contain the following:

 a description of the required elements of informed consent (including a concise statement if the 2018 Final Rule applies);

-an explanation that the purpose of the research, the study procedures and the other required elements in the consent form will be presented to the subject, or legally authorized representative in their native language.
+an explanation that the purpose of the research, the study procedures and the other required elements in the consent form will be presented to the subject, or legally authorized representative in their preferred language.

 If you are using one of these forms, then there is no need to submit the specific short form documents to the IRB.
-If you are creating a new short form document, then it must be uploaded along with a certification of translation.
+If you are creating a new short form document, then it must be submitted to the IRB along with a certification of translation prior to use.
 The translation should be based on the English version of the short form document.

 The short form documents are locked and should not be altered except to do the following (in English):